 * Hypertension.
 Blood pressure will rise in the presence of high histamine.
 Millions, no billions are spent in this country on anti-hypertensive agents, not to mention the cardiovascular complications that result from uncontrolled hypertension.

 Having the MTHFR mutation doesn’t necessarily mean you have a methylation defect, but it does raise your risk.
 I think most people with the mutation do have a methylation problem, but that is just my opinion.

 2) Realize histamine plays a role if you have chronic skin conditions, it is almost a given!
-For example, if you suffer with eczema, psoriasis, other skin rashes, hives, wheels or itchy bumps it is almost always tied to high histamine or a DAO block (like a SNP).
+For example, if you suffer from eczema, psoriasis, other skin rashes, hives, wheels or itchy bumps it is almost always tied to high histamine or a DAO block (like an SNP).
 Realizing this puts you on the fast track to wellness.
-Almost as important are lung concerns like wheezing, chronic sinusitis, asthma and the sniffles.
+Almost as important are lung concerns like wheezing, chronic sinusitis, asthma, and sniffles.

 3) Consider supplementation of DAO, sold nationwide and at many health food stores.

 4) If you have hypothyroidism, or Hashimoto’s thyroiditis or Graves’ or any other auto-immune disorder such as Multiple Sclerosis, there is evidence to suggest lowering histamine can help you so I would eat a low-histamine diet, not a high one (this means no more histamine-containing foods, and no more histamine-producing foods).
 Many of these are fermented foods often mistakenly suggested to improve gut microbiome.
 You should be doing that with healthy probiotics and/or healthy yeast (ie Saccharomyces boulardii).